adrianengine/gcp-img/README.md

 By default the images will be requested with a cache for one year (365 Days).

-To change the number of days you can specify the new number of days in the `ttl` attribute.
+To change the number of days you can specify the new number of days in the read-only `ttl` attribute.

 ### Applying Transformations